 Young people creating change in their communities

-We have been working with young people from around Birmingham to investigate how they could make a positive social change using Craftivism (craft + activism).
+We work with young people from around Birmingham to investigate how they can make a positive social change using Craftivism (craft + activism).

 Long term project

-Our aims are that young people will have the opportunity to;
+Our aims are that the young people we work with have the opportunity to:

 We are very grateful to all the funders over the last 6 years who have enabled Making for Change to happen.
+These have included;

 Making for Change wouldn’t have been possible without support from some key partners over the years.
 They have included ;

-Podnosh provided sessions on accessing data and helped young people to crystallise some facts around their campaigns.
-They are currently providing on-going support to two young people to use social media to develop their campaigns.
+Podnosh who provided sessions on accessing data and helped young people to crystallise some facts around their campaigns.